Poon Hill Trek

 -

-Environmental Responsibility: Practice Leave No Trace principles by disposing of waste properly and minimizing your impact on the environment.
+Environmental Responsibility: Practice Leave No Trace principles by properly disposing of waste and minimizing your environmental impact.

 Hire a Guide

 - Local Expertise: Especially for beginners, hiring a local guide can enhance your trekking experience.
-Guides provide valuable insights into the local culture and environment and can help in case of emergencies.
+Guides provide valuable insights into the local culture and environment and can help in emergencies.

 Check the Weather